Unifying Global and Near-Context Biasing in a Single Trie Pass: Results

-\textbf{RTFX} \quad The RTFX results in Tab.~\ref{tab:rtfx-oov-eval} show that decoding with \textit{keyword biasing+n-gram LM} is only a bit slower compared to beam search alone and thus it can be used on-the-fly: RTFX of the \textit{keyword biasing+n-gram LM} method (experiment (5)) is 6.0\% lower than the \textit{baseline} (experiment (0)) and there is no degradation w.r.t \textit{keyword biasing} (experiment (4)).
-Although the WER performance of n-gram LMs SF ``with'' VS ``without'' AC-algorithm is the same on all the test sets (compare the \nth{2} and the \nth{3} experiments in Tab.~\ref{tab:shallow_fusion_main} and \ref{tab:shallow_fusion}), decoding with SF-AC ((experiment (3)) in Tab.~\ref{tab:rtfx-oov-eval}) is 31\% faster than with SF without AC (experiment (2)): 77.8 RTFX against 111.1.
+\textbf{RTFX} \quad The RTFX results in Tab.~\ref{tab:rtfx-oov-eval} show that decoding with \textit{WL-3gramLm + KB} is only a bit slower compared to BeamS approach alone and thus it can be used on-the-fly: RTFX of the \textit{WL-3gramLm + KB} method is 6.0\% lower than the \textit{baseline} (BeamS) and there is no degradation w.r.t \textit{KB}.
+Finally, while the WER performance of BPE-5gramLM and WL-3gramLM is generally comparable across datasets, a key distinction lies in their computational overhead.
+WL-3gramLM is 31\% faster than BPE-5gramLM, with an RTFX of 77.8 compared to 111.1, offering a significant advantage for production-level ASR solutions.

-\textbf{OOV performance} \quad The word-level statistics from n-gram LM do not lead to any degradation of OOV recognition on the subword level (the last two columns of Tab.~\ref{tab:rtfx-oov-eval}).
-The \textit{keyword biasing} achieves the best relative improvement of 63.7\% and 77\% over the baseline on OOV entities compared to the average improvement of 29.7\% and 49\% for German and French correspondingly.
-These results prove that despite introducing word-level information into the rescoring, fusion still benefits unseen words, as the biasing itself is done at the subword level.
+\textbf{OOV performance} \quad The incorporation of word-level statistics via WL-3gramLM does not adversely affect OOV recognition at the subword level (as indicated by the \textbf{OOV-A} column in Table~\ref{tab:sf_cg_commonvoice}).
+Despite the KB yielding optimal performance, it may not be the most suitable option if overall WER is a concern.
+Similar to named entities, the WL-3gramLM+KB configuration strikes an effective balance, preserving overall ASR performance while enhancing OOV accuracy by up to 51\% for the German dataset.
+These outcomes substantiate that, even with the integration of word-level data into the rescoring process, the benefits of fusion extend to unseen words, given that the biasing occurs at the subword level.